sidneyj475/Batleship/README.md

 This is our rendition of the game Battleship by Milton Bradley.

 Battleship is a two-player tactical guessing game.
 Each player's fleet of warships is marked on regulated grids, which are used to play the game.
-The other player is not aware of the fleets' positions.
+The other player is not aware of the enemy fleets' positions.

 -------------